Tutorial 2: Building Your Mission

 Here's where you'll write the questions scouts will answer.
 Here are a few key things to remember:

-- A mission can have up to 10 parts, and you can ask 20 questions per part, one of which can be a media prompt (diy projects are limited to 1 part per mission, and only 10 questions per part).
+- A mission can have up to 10 parts, and you can ask 20 questions per part, one of which can be a media prompt.

 - Write specs for each part.
 This is where you’ll write instructions for each part and set a couple of different parameters, including how long that part will take, how many questions it will have, and how many entries you're expecting scouts to create in each part.